matrix-org/matrix-bifrost/README.md

 General purpose puppeting bridges using libpurple and other backends.

-This bridge is in very active development currently and intended mainly for experimentation and evaluation purposes.

-This has been tested to work on `Node.JS v10` and `Synapse 0.34.0`.

 ## Helping out

 If you wish to file an issue or create a PR, **please read [CONTRIBUTING.md](./CONTRIBUTING.md) first.